Dependency-Aware Compilation for Surface Code Quantum Architectures: Introduction

-In particular, we target a well-studied type of error-correction scheme called a \emph{surface code} \cite{Knill_1998, Fowler_2012,Litinski2018AGO}.
-A surface-encoded quantum device embeds qubits into a large two-dimensional grid.
+We target a well-studied type of error-correction scheme called a \emph{surface code} \cite{Knill_1998, Fowler_2012,Litinski2018AGO}.
+A surface code quantum device embeds logical qubits into a two-dimensional grid of physical qubits.
 Two-qubit gates impose limitations on the execution of a quantum circuit by introducing contention constraints.
 Each two-qubit gate occupies a path on the grid and simultaneous paths cannot cross.
-Gates which can theoretically be executed in parallel may be forced into sequential execution if the path of one spatially ``blocks'' the other.
-Therefore, to maximize computational throughput and minimize the probability of accumulating a logical error over the course of a computation, a compiler must carefully \emph{map} qubits to grid locations and \emph{route} two-qubit gates.
-While some recent study of surface code architectures and compilers has considered variants of this compilation pass \cite{autobraid,Javadi-abhari-17,watkins2023high,PRXQuantum.3.020342}, its optimization in full generality remains largely unaddressed.
+Gates which can theoretically be executed in parallel may be forced into sequential execution if the path of one ``blocks'' the other, as shown in \cref{fig:blocked}.
+A compiler must carefully \emph{map} qubits to grid locations and \emph{route} two-qubit gates such that conflicts between gates are minimized and parallelism is maximized.
+We call this the \emph{surface code mapping and routing} (\scc) problem.

-In this paper, we study the problem, which we call \emph{surface code mapping and routing} (\scc), from a theoretical and algorithmic perspective.
-We begin by understanding its hardness.
-We show that surface code mapping and routing is \textsc{np}-complete via a reduction from a classical job scheduling problem.
-The key idea is that we can encode an arbitrary job dependency structure into a quantum circuit such that an optimal job schedule corresponds to an optimal execution order for the circuit.
-Next, we present a natural \sat encoding of the problem that is guaranteed to provide an optimal solution.

-We then study a spectrum of relaxations to the \scc problem, by breaking it into independent mapping and routing steps.
-We compare two mapping strategies.
-One is circuit-independent, taking a randomized ensemble of mappings and keeping the one that results in the best solution.
-The other is based on a heuristic that places interacting qubits in adjacent locations to minimize conflict.
-For routing, we observe this subproblem is similar to an existing graph-theoretic problem, originally motivated by VLSI routing \cite{wireRouting, ndpvlsiaggarwal}, called Node-Disjoint Paths \cite{Kleinberg1996ApproximationAF}.
-The connection to Node-Disjoint Paths allows us to leverage an existing $O(\sqrt{n})$-approximation algorithm as a subroutine and extend it to a simple greedy routing algorithm with a guaranteed approximation ratio.

-Finally we provide an implementation of each of these algorithms and a thorough evaluation.
-We consider a comprehensive suite of benchmarks consisting of over 100 application circuits implementing important quantum algorithms, along with procedurally-generated synthetic circuits.
-Some of these synthetic circuits are designed to have a known optimal solution, allowing us to precisely assess the quality of solutions for arbitrarily large circuits.
-Overall, our findings highlight the power of our relaxations, which deliver near-optimal solutions while scaling to architectures with hundreds of logical qubits and circuits with nearly 100,000 gates.